komxun/ardupilot-ros2-sitl/1_SITL_Fundamental.md

 # Gazebo Installation
 ## Why Gazebo Harmonic?
 (Updated 2026)
-The current stable version of MAVROS (main branch) is fully compatible with Gazebo Harmonic.
-If you plan to use ROS2 with ArduPilot via MAVROS, Harmonic provides the most reliable and actively supported setup.
+The current stable version of [Ardupilot Gazebo Plugin](https://github.com/ArduPilot/ardupilot_gazebo) (main branch) is fully compatible with Gazebo Harmonic.
+If you plan to use ArduPilot SITL, Harmonic provides the most reliable and actively supported setup.

 First install some necessary tools:
 ```shell